-A. I prefer a warm-air vaporizer to a cool-air humidifier for two reasons:
+A. I prefer a warm-air vaporizer to a cool-air humidifier for baby for two reasons:

 Warm air is cleaner